Aerospace engineers held about 58,800 jobs in 2021. The largest employers of aerospace engineers were as follows:

 |Research and development in the physical, engineering, and life sciences||9|

-Aerospace engineers must have a bachelor’s degree in aerospace engineering or another field of engineering or science related to aerospace systems.
+Aerospace engineers typically need a bachelor’s degree in aerospace engineering or a related field to enter the occupation.
 Aerospace engineers who work on projects that are related to national defense may need a security clearance.
-U.S. citizenship may be required for certain types and levels of clearances.
+Some types and levels of clearance require U.S. citizenship.

-Entry-level aerospace engineers usually need a bachelor’s degree.
-High school students interested in studying aerospace engineering should take courses in chemistry, physics, advanced math, and computer programming and computer languages.
+Aerospace engineers typically need a bachelor's degree in engineering or a related field.
+High school students interested in studying aerospace engineering should take classes in chemistry, physics, and math.

-Bachelor’s degree programs include classroom, laboratory, and field studies in subjects such as general engineering principles, propulsion, stability and control, structures, mechanics, and aerodynamics, which is the study of how air interacts with moving objects.
+Bachelor’s degree programs in engineering usually include classroom, laboratory, and field courses in subjects such as stability and control, structures, and mechanics.

 Licenses, Certifications, and Registrations

 Licensure is not required for entry-level aerospace engineer positions.
 Experienced engineers may obtain a Professional Engineering (PE) license, which allows them to oversee the work of other engineers, sign off on projects, and provide services directly to the public.

 State licensure generally requires a bachelor’s or higher degree from an ABET-accredited engineering program, a passing score on the Fundamentals of Engineering (FE) exam, several years of relevant work experience, and a passing score on the PE exam.

 Each state issues its own license.
 Most states recognize licensure from other states, as long as the licensing state’s requirements meet or exceed their own licensure requirements.
 Several states require continuing education for engineers to keep their licenses.

 Aerospace engineers who gain experience or who have additional education or credentials may advance into technical or supervisory positions.
 Those with leadership skills also may become engineering managers or project management specialists.